Keeping Faith: Connections

 Ian Fletcher is featured in the 2008 novel by Jodi Picoult, Change of Heart.
 Faith and Mariah also make a brief appearance.
 The novel reveals that Ian and Mariah married and had twin boys together.
 Faith seems to no longer have a connection to her "Guard".

+Reception

+Kirkus delivered a review full of praise stating that the novel is a "sweetly affirmative portrait of mother-daughter love that explores big questions while also providing a riveting narrative of a custody battle."
+And they also extended the praise to the writer by saying "Picoult offers a perfectly pitched take on the great mysteries of the heart."

+In agreement, Laura Gross delivered a review on behalf of Publishers Weekly predicting that the "fans of Picoult's fluent and absorbing storytelling will welcome her new novel, which, like Harvesting the Heart, explores family dynamics and the intricacies of motherhood."